This small boutique property has 34 rooms which are all finished to a high standard with a touch of traditional Balinese design.

 Although there is no kids' club at Tandjung Sari, families are welcome to stay and there are no age restrictions.

 Tandjung Sari is set right on the beach where there are a variety of water sports on offer, or you can simply relax on the loungers or take a dip in the sea.

-Although the hotel doesn't have its own dive centre, along Sanur’s main road are many PADI dive centres which can organise diving and snorkeling trips to nearby sites.
+Although the hotel doesn't have its own dive center, along Sanur’s main road are many PADI dive centers which can organize diving and snorkeling trips to nearby sites.

 There is easy access to the east coast of Bali, as well as Nusa Penida, allowing exploration of sites including Manta Point and Crystal Bay, where you may be lucky enough to spot the Ocean Sunfish (Mola Mola) between July and October.

-Sanur is a good centre for watersports with a variety of equipment from jet skis to kayaks available to hire on the beach.
+Sanur is a good center for watersports with a variety of equipment from jet skis to kayaks available to hire on the beach.

 There is also a range of boat trips that can be arranged locally and Sanur is well placed for trips inland to Ubud or further into the interior.